Comparative Literature

 Study Abroad

-Students are strongly encouraged to study abroad in one or more of the national areas of their academic interest.
+Comparative literature students are strongly encouraged to study abroad in one or more national areas of their academic interest.
 Generally speaking, coursework undertaken abroad will count toward a major or minor.
-The program advisor will be able to approve specific courses before the student's study abroad.
+The program advisor can approve specific courses before the student's study abroad.

 Top ↑